MarineChap/Machine_Learning/Regression/Section 5 - Multiple Linear Regression/README.md

 #### With backpropagation elimination (with adjusted R-square)

-Initialization : All independent variables are used
-Step 1 : Fit the model with all possible predictors
+**Initialization** : All independent variables are used **Step 1** : Fit the model with all possible predictors
-Step 2: Select the independent variable with the highest p_value
+**Step 2**: Select the independent variable with the highest p_value
-Step 3 : If this p_value is higher than the sl, this variable is not considered as significant
+**Step 3** : If this p_value is higher than the sl, this variable is not considered as significant
         and can be removed of the model, unless the adjusted R square isn't improved by the removal
         We return step 1.
         Else we have reached our threshold.

 #### With forward selection (with adjusted R-square)

-Initialization : Fit the model with all independent variables and choose the variable with the p-value lowest.
+**Initialization** : Fit the model with all independent variables and choose the variable with the p-value lowest.
-Step 1 : Add the independent variable with the p-value lowest Step 2 : Fit the model
+**Step 1** : Add the independent variable with the p-value lowest .
+**Step 2** : Fit the model .
-Step 3 : If the p-value maximum is below the threshold, we return step 1.
+**Step 3** : If the p-value maximum is below the threshold, we return step 1.
 Else, we have reached our threshold.

 The model is finished with only the independent variables useful.